Income Tax Act 2007

 HR 12: Non-exempt charities: treatment of tax-exempt accumulations, or

-"What happens to a charity's tax-exempt money when it's no longer a registered charity?"
+"What happens to a charity's tax-free money when it stops being a charity"

 Next